Abatement

 Freehold is a type of property ownership where you own both the building and the land it stands on outright, with no time limit and no ground rent to pay.

-Funeral expenses are the costs of arranging and conducting a funeral, which are paid from the deceased's [estate](/glossary/estate) as a priority debt before most other claims and inheritances are distributed.
+Funeral expenses are the costs of arranging a funeral, paid from the deceased's estate as a priority debt before most other claims and inheritances.

-Funeral wishes are written instructions about how you want your funeral conducted and your body disposed of after death, usually included in your [will](/glossary/will) or a separate letter of wishes.
+Funeral wishes are written instructions about how you want your funeral conducted and body disposed of, usually in your will or a letter of wishes.

-A Gift with Reservation of Benefit (GROB) occurs when you give away an asset but continue to use it or benefit from it, meaning it remains in your [estate](/glossary/estate) for inheritance tax purposes.
+A Gift with Reservation of Benefit (GROB) occurs when you give away an asset but continue to benefit from it, so it remains in your estate for inheritance tax.

-Gifts out of normal expenditure is an [inheritance](/glossary/inheritance) tax exemption allowing unlimited regular gifts from surplus income without counting toward your estate if they don't reduce your standard of living.
+Gifts out of normal expenditure is an IHT exemption allowing unlimited regular gifts from surplus income without reducing your standard of living.

 GMC registration is the official approval from the General Medical Council that allows a doctor to legally practise medicine in the UK, confirming they meet required standards for safe patient care.